DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Not because of the meaning of these words.

 Amidst the darkness.
-Light in Rinne's gaze became clear to a scary degree.
+The light in Rinne's gaze became clear to a scary degree.
-He felt as if he was being sucked in by just gazing into these eyes of deep sea colour.
+He felt as if he was being sucked in by just gazing into the eyes of deep sea colour.

 "..."

-She risen from her laying posture with upper half of her body, standing on elbows.
+She had risen from her laying posture with the upper half of her body supported on her elbows.
-She was only in single thin nightdress.
+She was only in a single thin nightdress.

 "...It is strange.
-Really mysterious feeling."
+I have a really mysterious feeling."

 "Eh?"

-"I'm very happy together with Kai.
+"I'm very happy to be together with Kai.
 I like you.
 Even if it is only my own feelings, it is more than enough.
 I..."